CJunger/sql-challenge/README.md

 This Challenge is divided into three parts: data modeling, data engineering, and data analysis.
 The deliverables are an image file of your ERD, a .sql file of your table schemata and
 .sql file of your queries.

-(Optional) Create a Jupyter notebook of the bonus analysis.

 ### Data Modeling
 Inspect the CSV files, and then sketch an Entity Relationship Diagram of the tables.